martinsolent/figma/docs/variables/child_2.md

 ![](./variables_string_2024/spring_.png)

-Make it into a componant either rightmove or click on the Create Componant on the top bar
+Make it into a component either right-mouse or click on the Create Component on the top bar

 ![](./variables_string_2024/spring_1.png)